 - Body heat loss

-- Cough: persistent or hoarse
+- Persistent or hoarse cough

-- Fever: with or without accompanying chills
+- Fever with or without accompanying chills

 - Foul breath

-- Pain: in the muscles or joints, or severe stomach pain
+- Pain in the muscles or joints or severe stomach pain

-- Stools that are clay-colored, or appear black, tarry or bloody
+- Stools that are clay-colored or appear black, tarry or bloody

 - Swallowing difficulty